 ICANN announced the creation of the International Indigenous Ambassador Program in June 2017.
 The program establishes two Indigenous Ambassadors, which will be selected from underrepresented indigenous communities, as well as one mentor.
 Through the inclusion of a broader & more diverse base of knowledgeable constituents, ICANN will be better equipped to support the next generation of the global Internet community.

-ICANN is now accepting applications for anyone interested in serving as a mentor for the two Worldwide Indigenous Ambassadors during ICANN61.
-Mentors must be familiar with ICANN & At-Large, & have been active in one of the constituencies.
+ICANN is now accepting applications for anyone interested in serving as a mentor for the two International Indigenous Ambassadors during ICANN61.
+Mentors must be familiar with ICANN & At-Large, and have been active in one of the constituencies.
 Mentors must also meet a number of criteria listed on this webpage & follow the requirements for coaches as described in the ICANN Fellowship handbook.

 The selected mentor will receive travel & hotel accommodations, as well as a per diem, for ICANN61 in San Juan, Puerto Rico, which will be held from 10-15 March 2018.

 The deadline for submitting applications is 8 January 2018.
 Applications are available here.

 ICANN encourages anyone who is qualified to apply for this special opportunity!

 ICANN’s mission is to help ensure a stable, secure & unified global Internet.
 To reach another person on the Internet, you need to type an address – a name or a number – into your computer or other device.
 That address must be unique so computers know where to find each other.
 ICANN helps coordinate & support these unique identifiers across the intercontinental.
 ICANN was formed in 1998 as a not-for-profit public-benefit corporation with a community of participants from all over the international.